maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

         - [END OF EXPLANATION] Is everything clear?
 Do you have any questions?
 Do you feel comfortable?
 Are you ok?
 Please let me know, this is important for us that you understand everything.

 #.
 Fill up forms
-    - Ensure that we have the electronically signed two consents.
-If not, make the participant sign by hand [LINK]
+    - Ensure that we have the electronically signed all consents and any forms needed specifically for your experiment, or allow them to fill in/sign by hand at the time of the session
-    - Fill up contact, demographic, and handness forms [LINK]

 #.
 Check up MEG incompatibilities
-    - Make participant change their clothes by hospital clothing (scrubs), keeping underwear and socks (not bra)
+    - Participants **MUST** change from their street clothes into scrubs provided clothing.
+Underwear without any metal and socks can be kept on.
+Bras should be removed.
     - Make sure they have NO metallic objects in the body/eyes
+    - Confirm that they do not have:
-        - Surgery?
-Surgical clip, artificial heart valve, implanted drug pump
+        - Surgical clips, artificial heart valve, implanted drug pump
         - Bullet
         - Cochlear implant or hearing aid
+        - Dental Retainers or braces
         - Make-up, especially red color makeup
         - Hair pins
         - Jewelry and piercings
         - Keys
         - Phone
-    - If the subject arrives with make-up, ask him/her to completely remove it
+    - If the subject arrives with make-up, ask them to completely remove it
     - If the subject wears glasses, ask them to remove the glasses and provide them with an MR compatible glasses from the briefcase found in the lab
         - Determine their vision prescription and provide them with the closest matching pair of glasses from the briefcase.
+           - available lens strengths for vision correction -6 to +6 in 0.5 increments
         .. figure:: figures/meg-operationprotocol/glasses_case.png
             :alt: Glasses briefcase
             :align: center